stephenchung27/interviews/README.md

 Python offers many benefits over the languages that we learn at App Academy:

 - It's statistically proven to be the most successful language for technical interviews<sup>1</sup>.
-- Its syntax is very close to Ruby so the transition is relatively easy.
+- The syntax is very close to Ruby so the transition is relatively easy.
-- Its extremely quick to type or write on the whiteboard (arguably the fastest).
+- It's extremely quick to type or write on the whiteboard (arguably the fastest).
 - There are built-in data structures that help simplify many problems (heaps, priority queues, ordered maps, etc.).
 - It uses consistent APIs that operate on different data structures (E.g. `len()`, `for ... in ...` and slicing notation on sequences (strings/lists/tuples))
 - Due to the structure of Python code blocks, it forces you to be more organized and the code is inherently more readable.